Where in the World is the World? Natural Science and Cosmic Geocentrism

 What constitutes the sphere of which the Earth is the immobile center?
 Do the stars themselves define the universal sphere, or is the universal sphere defined by itself?
 By force of logic we are compelled to say that the stars are merely contained within the universal sphere, but are not necessarily the composite body by which the sphere is defined.
 This is especially true when we understand that besides the stars and other celestial bodies comprising the universe, the universal sphere has its own substance (i.e., the ether), and thus it has a mass and velocity independent of the stars.
 It is the universe’s own mass that is rotating around the immobile Earth, and as it does so it carries the stars with it.
 As such, there is nothing to prohibit the stars from being slightly shifted to one side of the universal sphere and thus have their center on the sun, whereas the universal sphere itself is centered on the Earth.
 In fact, if that is the case, we would obtain the characteristic precession or “wobble” that we see in so many sectors of the cosmos.
 All this can be accomplished by keeping the Earth as the immobile center of the universe.

-Here we find Sungenis introducing what, for many biblical geocentrists, is the primary physical cause of cosmic dynamics: an all-pervading physical ether that somehow lies behind, or is involved with, gravitational and inertial forces.
+Here we find Sungenis introducing what, for many biblical geocentrists, is the primary physical ground of cosmic dynamics: an all-pervading physical ether that somehow lies behind, or is involved with, gravitational and inertial forces.
 First, he places the Earth at the center of a rotating spherically symmetrical universe.
 Second, he fills this universe with ether.
 Third, he embeds the stars and galaxies in the ether, thus making the universe a gigantic ethereal fishbowl.
 Fourth, he posits that the stars and galaxies are (intentionally) distributed in such a way as to be “centered” on the sun, rather than the earth.
 (Does this mean that the stars and galaxies are largely arranged in concentric shells radiating outward from the sun, as astronomical observations now affirm?
 Or is it simply that, at the largest scale, all the other stars are homogenously distributed around this particular star?)
 Fifth, he suggests that because of this arrangement the universe “precesses”, or slightly wobbles.
 This causes the sun, which is itself carried along by the rotating universe, to describe an annual helical motion up and own the Earth’s y-axis.
-Here then, according to Sungenis, is the reason for the seasons, and for other astronomical phenomena as well.
+Here, according to Sungenis, is the reason for the seasons, and for other astronomical phenomena as well.
+Though unstated, it is happily understood that God alone is dynamic One who rotates the universe around the Earth, the home of his most beloved physical creation, man.

 Again, the dynamical side of geocentric cosmology (and of other systems as well) is essentially based upon the ether, a concept that controlled much of the physics prior to Einstein, and to which post-Einstein scientists are now gradually returning under the influence of new discoveries in quantum mechanics.
 Dr. Robert Bennett, Sungenis’ colleague, defines the ether as a hugely massive “fluid of quanta” (i.e., tiny particles, the smallest in all creation) that is more rigid than steel, more flexible than any known substance, and that fills (or constitutes) all of space.
 It is this ether, he argues, that the Bible has in view when it speaks of “the firmament.”

 The importance of the ether for geocentric cosmology can be seen in its many functions.
 Macroscopically, it serves to carry all the stars and galaxies in their daily revolution around the Earth; that is, it is the primary physical cause of cosmic inertia (with the God of providence being the spiritual cause).
 Its enormous mass locks the Earth at the center of the universe.
-According to some, vortices or whirlpools of ether account for local rotational motion, say in a spiral galaxy.
-According to others, streams of ether flowing to us from outer space create a downward ethereal pressure that we on Earth experience as gravity.
-According to others still, gravity is caused by the ongoing vibration of ether particles, which vibration will always push two material objects together, since there is less “ether pressure” in the space between them than there is elsewhere around them.
-Furthermore, it seems to be agreed that rotating ether—or rather interactions with it—somehow produces the so-called “inertial forces,” (i.e., centrifugal force, the Coriolis force, and the Euler force).
-Finally, as in days of old, the ether is seen as the appointed medium for the propagation of electromagnetic waves and gravitational force.
+It is perhaps the case that vortices or whirlpools of ether account for local rotational motion, say in a spiral galaxy.
+Perhaps streams of ether, flowing to us from outer space, create a downward ethereal pressure that we on Earth experience as gravity.
+Or perhaps gravity is caused by the continual vibration of the ether particles, which vibration will always push two material objects together, since there is less “ether pressure” in the space between them than there is around them.
+Again, it seems largely agreed that the rotating ether—and/or interactions with it—somehow produces the various “inertial forces,” (i.e., centrifugal force, the Coriolis force, and the Euler force).
+Finally, as in days of old, the ether is retained as the appointed medium for the propagation of electromagnetic waves.
+(Philip Stott further discusses the ether here, here, and here.)

 Geocentrists freely admit that their new ether science is still in its infancy, and that there will inevitably be theoretical false starts and dead ends before things come into focus.
 They are, however, much encouraged.
 Experimental evidence for the existence of cosmic ether, which began to appear in the 60’s, is now abundant.
 Secular researchers are increasingly open to the idea that the “vacuum” of space may actually be a plenum of tiny ethereal particles.
 As a result, the prospect of a new and truly physical physics suddenly looms upon the horizon.
 For biblical geocentrists this is all to the good, since it raises hopes of a latter day exodus from the maze of Relativity Theory, a fresh look at cosmic geocentrism, and, above all, a return to the God and cosmology of the Bible.
 In hopes of winning a new generation of seekers to that warm and wonderful world, the geocentrists labor on.